Sailing locations

 Chickie tends to get rain when others further inland get snow.
 It is easy to check, and mark hazzards, and makes an excellent racing venue.
 Access from Roberts Beach, with the fire pit and full sun, is easy and hospitable. http://maps.google.com/maps?msid=213763674592194048222.0004a9dbe4f7a996256d7&msa=0&ll=44.141694,-69.113399&spn=0.01854,0.043988&z=15

-Plymouth Pond is about an hour north and is generally the first to freeze.
+Plymouth Pond is about an hour north, very close to I-95 and is generally the first to freeze.
 It is behind a ridge separating it from the warm influence of the ocean, and is rather shallow.
 We watch this one very closely in early December.

 We report it all here!